Platform API vs SIS

 - Federating your own auth provider (Dynamic, Privy, SIWE) into Sumvin’s identity graph → SIS Dashboard.

-x-juno-jwt from your auth provider; SIS uses a partner-issued API key.
+x-juno-jwt from your auth provider; the SIS API uses a partner-issued API key.
 See Auth model for the full matrix.

 See also